Lush Cosmetics are a perfect example of how word-of-mouth marketing should be done.

 They have a strong ‘Community’ section on their Facebook Page, and also run a strong subreddit for conversation around Lush related topics.
 And if you search for “Lush” or “Lush review” on YouTube, you’ll get thousands of channels and everyone from million-follower influencers to happy fans filming their own unboxing or product reviews.

-Obviously, people sharing Lush’s products helps spread word-of-mouth exponentially by reaching the followers of their followers and beyond.
+Obviously, people sharing Lush Cosmetics’s products helps spread word-of-mouth exponentially by reaching the followers of their followers and beyond.
 (Sounds like they could benefit from a referral program)

-But perhaps a more powerful aspect to focus on is how hashtags and UGC help build a strong community of people – with Lush’s values (and therefore their brand) at the center.
+But perhaps a more powerful aspect to focus on is how hashtags and UGC help build a strong community of people – with Lush’s values (and therefore the Lush brand) at the center.
 And speaking of YouTube influencers…

-Lush also taps into targeted word-of-mouth marketing.
-In other words, getting values-aligned influencers to share Lush’s products with their highly engaged social media audiences.
+Lush Cosmetics marketing makes critical use of targeted word-of-mouth.
+In other words, getting values-aligned influencers to share Lush products with their highly engaged social media audiences.

 YouTube has been a particularly effective place Lush has gone to.
 Identifying influencers and helping them create high-quality content centering around Lush’s brand and products.